-In the forefront of the cast are the two pigs Snowball and Napoleon, whom through their greater intellect make them lead the rest of the pack, but not without conflict with each other.
-Always criticising and second-guessing the plans and ideas of the other.
+In the forefront of the cast are the two pigs Snowball and Napoleon, who through their greater intellect make them lead the rest of the pack, but not without conflict with each other.
+Always criticizing and second-guessing the plans and ideas of the other.

 Throughout the book, these curious creatures are faced with problems, both internal and external and we get taken on a backseat ride through the whole process.
 Us readers being their companions through the bad times, the few good times and through the really, really bad times.

 The book shows how poisonous blind following is and how important it is to know the framework of your world.
 How compliance shackles us, restrictions on questioning authority turns into slavery.
 These are all important lessons.